 The Society was constituted as the William Herschel Society in 1977, initially to gather support for the rescue of the home of William Herschel at 19, New King Street, Bath, where he lived and worked between 1777 and 1782, and from where he discovered the planet Uranus on March 13th, 1781.
 Drs Leslie and Elizabeth Hilliard set up the Society, and were its Chairman and Treasurer respectively for many years.
 Patrick Moore was a strong supporter, and agreed to be President of the Society, which he remained until his death in 2012.

-Ownership of the Museum was transferred initially to the Herschel House Trust , and much more recently to the Bath Preservation Trust, which now manages the Museum alongside other Bath museums, while the Society is represented on an advisory committee that gives support on scientific issues.
-Musician and astronomer Dr Brian May became Patron of the Museum in 2013.
+Ownership of the Museum was transferred to the Herschel House Trust, with multiple Trustees.
+Much more recently the Bath Preservation Trust, became the sole Trustee, and now manages the Museum alongside other Bath museums, while the Society and other interested parties are represented on an advisory committee that provides expert support to the BPT.

-Details of the committee which manages the Society are here.
+Details of the committee which manages the Society are here : Herschel Society Committee

 The Society’s Journal is distributed twice yearly to all members.